ahilbers/importance_subsampling/README.md

 The demand and wind dataset is based on work by Hannah Bloomfield et al. Details can be found in the following paper and dataset:

 - Bloomfield, H. C., Brayshaw, D. J. and Charlton-Perez, A. (2019) Characterising the winter meteorological drivers of the European electricity system using Targeted Circulation Types.
 Meteorological Applications.
-ISSN 1469-8080 (In Press). doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858)
+ISSN 1469-8080. doi:[10.1002/met.1858](https://doi.org/10.1002/met.1858)

 - HC Bloomfield, DJ Brayshaw, A Charlton-Perez (2020).
 MERRA2 derived time series of European country-aggregate electricity demand, wind power generation and solar power generation.
 University of Reading.
 Dataset. doi:[10.17864/1947.239](https://doi.org/10.17864/1947.239)